kyma-incubator/reconciler/README.md

 Non-functional requirements are:

 * Reconciliation must be lightweight, fast, and easy scalable.
-* Focus of the reconciler is on the lifecycle management of Kyma related components (it is not required to support everything)
+* Focus of the reconciler is on the lifecycle management of Kyma-related components.
+It does not need to support everything.
-* Product has to expose monitoring metrics and log data and be integrated into the existing observability stack.
+* The reconciler must expose monitoring metrics and log data, and be integrated into the existing observability stack.
-* Administration interface (e.g. console) exists abd can be used by / embedded in existing administrative tools.
+* There is an administration interface (for example, a console) and it can be used by, or embedded in, existing administrative tools.
-* Log messages have to be expressive and reconciliation related logs have to allow a correlation to the cluster they belong to.
+* Log messages must be expressive and reconciliation-related logs must indicate to which cluster they belong.

 ## 1.2 Quality goals